hamburger icon close icon

 The repurchase option also simplifies and expedites migration while reducing downtime and enhancing scalability and efficient regulatory governance.
 As the migration approach fully leverages cloud-native capabilities, it’s mostly leveraged for workloads that require enhanced application performance and user experience while minimizing operational overheads.

-When to Use Each AWS Migration Model
+When to Use Each Migration Model

 The table below compares the merits, disadvantages, and most appropriate use-case for each migration model: